Facebook tracking pixel

 Guarantees of Origin: Complete Guide to Temporal Matching, Expiry & Lifetime Rules Per Country in 2026

-Guarantees of Origin are the standardised European instrument for tracking renewable electricity across the continent, but the rules governing their validity are far from uniform.
+Guarantees of Origin (GOs) are the standardised European instrument for tracking renewable electricity across the continent, but the rules governing their validity are far from uniform.

 How Long Are Guarantees of Origin Valid, and When Do They Expire?

 The baseline rule to remember is that a GO remains tradable for 12 months after the end of its production period, and this rule applies across most AIB member states.
-After that window closes, the GO is expired at the registry-level and can no longer be transferred or, in many jurisdictions, cancelled.
+After that window closes, the GO is expired at the registry level and can no longer be transferred or, in many jurisdictions, cancelled.

 Do Guarantees of Origin Require Temporal Matching Between Production and Consumption?